-Link to latest Progress Report:
+Link to Final Report: Coming Soon

 The aim of accelerated bridge construction (ABC) is to reduce the impact of bridge construction on the public and bridge usage by reducing the construction time, enhancing safety, and reducing congestion, particularly when reconstructions are involved.
 Although many previous studies have investigated the design, configuration, and erection methods for bridge superstructure, limited studies have addressed substructures and foundations.
 It is often assumed that the bridge substructure and foundation are ready to receive the superstructure.
 Field experience, however, suggests that site-specific testing, design and construction of foundations and substructures can be the most time-consuming part of bridge construction.
 Therefore, an informed and educated decision on the type of foundation and substructure may define the viability of an ABC project.
 This is a joint project between Florida International University (FIU) and University of Oklahoma (OU) in which the FIU team leads the substructure part and development of guideline, while the OU team leads the foundation part.